-1. Which placement test do I take--TELD for the ACE/ESL program, or CTEP for the English program?
+1. Placement tests -- Do I take the TELD for the ACE/ESL program or CTEP for the English program?

 2. I graduated from an American high school, where I passed senior English.
-Why might I still need to take ESL in college?
+Why would I still need to take ESL or ACE classes in college?

-If you know you still make a lot of grammar, punctuation or translation errors because your English is not completely fluent, the ACE program is designed to help you focus on building skills quickly so that you can succeed in English 101 and other college courses.
-If your writing skills are not at a college level, you might not pass English 061 or 101--even if you passed senior English in high school.
+Many ACE students have graduated from American high schools.
+Our goal is to help you get to and succeed in English 101 and other college courses.
+If your writing skills are not at a college level, you might place into a very low level of English, which you might not pass--even if you passed senior English in high school.

 3. If I took the English placement test (CTEP) and am currently in an English course, can I change to the ACE program?

 YES!
 But you need to make all add/drop changes during the first two weeks of the semester.
 Be sure to talk to the ACE department chair or a counselor in D-106 so we can help you make the switch into the right course.

 Contact Diana Babayan at (714) 628-4782 or firstname.lastname@example.org.

 4. Won't the ACE program slow down my plans to transfer or look bad on my transcripts?

 Most ACE students place into ACE 102 or ACE 116and will need only a couple semesters of ESL before they are prepared for English 101.
 If you are in the English program and don't pass those courses, then it will take you longer to transfer.
 That's why it is so important for you to take the right placement test.